-- 1. Student Equity and Achievement (SEA)

-- a.
-Formerly the Basic Skills Initiative, Student Equity Plan, and Student Services and Support Program

-- 2. Guided Pathways
+- 1. Student Equity and Achievement Program (SEP) - a.
+Formerly the Basic Skills Initiative, Student Equity Plan, and Student Services and Support Program - 2.
+Guided Pathways

-Student Equity and Achievement Plan
+Student Equity and Achievement Program (2022-2025 Plan)

 All colleges that want to continue receiving state categorical funds to support activities that would help close equity achievement gaps must submit a SEA plan and provide annual reports on progress.
-The SEA plan legislation identifies the student subgroups whose performance is to be monitored and analyzed.
+The SEAP Plan legislation identifies the student subgroups whose performance is to be monitored and analyzed.
 In addition to an overall assessment of student achievement, these student subgroups are named in the legislation for disproportionate impact analysis with disaggregation by gender being expected: